Action research with our Community of Practice

 Happy Museum Story of Change

-We have combined what works into our Happy Museum Story of Change framework:
+We have produced regular Learning & Evaluation Reports and have combined what works into our Happy Museum Story of Change framework:

 - Share a wellbeing vision – be explicit about the wellbeing objective and make sure everyone knows